 One feature we really like is that it’s made from natural cedar wood with a water-resistant exterior.
 It also features an acrylic side door.
 Plus, there are three perches to one side, and three windows located around the cat tree.

 2. PETMAKER 3-Tier Cat Tree: Best Value

-- SISAL SCRATCHING POST - With a sisal rope scratching post, deterring your pet from using your furniture to sharpen and trim their nails has never been easier!
-The cat scratch post is the ideal height...
+- SISAL ROPE CAT SCRATCH POST - The sisal rope cat scratcher helps deter your pet from using your furniture to sharpen and trim their nails.
+The cat post is at an ideal height for stretching and...

 The Petmaker cat tree is 19.5 inches wide and 27.5 inches high.
 This is the perfect-sized cat tree for kittens 10 weeks and older.

 This cat tree is made from particleboard construction.
 The exterior is completely covered in polyester plush fabric.
 It’s the perfect place for your cat to enjoy hours of fun.